gerryjackson/Forth-sprintf/README.md

 Download the files and unzip the files into a directory of your choice.

 Following installation it is best to check that it runs successfully on your system by including the test program `sprintftests.fth` which will include the tester and `SPRINTF` source files.
-Note that if using SwiftForth please type this definition (see the Portability section below):
+Note that if using SwiftForth please type this definition before running the test program (see the Portability section below):

 `create swiftforth`